AndreiVaida/Deploy/README.md

 2. Start Deploy.exe.
 You will see your configured projects.
 Click on the `🛠️ Build 🛠️` button to rebuild one.

-## Deploy steps
+## Features
+### Start/Restart the platform
+When you click the `🔁 Restart ▶️` button, Deploy (re)starts the platform.
+1. Stop the application and the server (if they are open).
+2. Start the server, read its logs in real-time and wait for the starting log.
+3. Start the application.

+## Re-deploy the platform
 When you click the `🛠️ Build 🛠️` button, Deploy deploys your project in sequential and parallel steps.
-1. Build your project: run `gradlew assemble --parallel` in `ProjectLocation`.
+1. Build your project with `gradlew assemble --parallel` in `ProjectLocation`.
-2. Stop the application and the service immediately, without waiting for project building.
+2. Stop the application and the server immediately, without waiting for project building.
 3. Copy the generated jar from `ProjectLocation\build\distributions\` to `PlatformLocation\lib\extensions\`.
 Delete the old jar (send to Recycle Bin).
 4. Start the server, read its logs in real-time and wait for the starting log.
 5. Start the application.

-💡 If the ProjectLocation is empty (can be edited on UI) then the project is not built: Deploy only stops and restarts the platform.